udacity/pdsnd_github/README.md

     End Station (e.g., Sedgwick St & North Ave)
     User Type (Subscriber or Customer)

-##The Chicago and New York City files also have the following two columns:
+### The Chicago and New York City files also have the following two columns:
     Gender
     Birth Year

 ### Datasets detail
-##The urls to the original Datasets are listed below if you'd like to see them.
+Urls for the original datasets are listed below if you'd like to see them.

 https://www.divvybikes.com/system-data
 https://www.citibikenyc.com/system-data